UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 .. image:: debrowser_pics/scatter_plot_selection.png
 	:align: center

-Once you've selected a specific region, a new scatterplot of the selected area will appear on the left
+Once you've selected a specific region, a new scatterplot of the selected area will appear on the right

 .. image:: debrowser_pics/scatter_plot_zoom.png
 	:align: center